Reform War: La Reforma

-The Constitution of 1857 was promulgated on 5 February 1857, and it incorporated both the Juárez and the Lerdo Laws.
-It was meant to take into effect on 16 September.
-On 17 March it was decreed that all civil servants had to publicly swear and sign and oath to it.
-The Catholic Church decreed excommunication for anyone that took the oath, and subsequently many Catholics in the government lost their jobs for refusing the oath.
+The Constitution of 1857 was promulgated on February 5, 1857, and it incorporated both the Juárez and the Lerdo Laws.
+It was meant to take into effect on September 16.
+On March 17, it was decreed that all civil servants had to swear to it publicly and to take an oath to it.
+The Catholic Church decreed excommunication for anyone that took the oath, and many Catholics in the government lost their jobs for refusing the oath.

 Controversy over the constitution continued to rage, and Comonfort himself was rumored to be conspiring to form a new government.
-On 17 December 1857, General Félix Zuloaga proclaimed the Plan of Tacubaya, declaring the Constitution of 1857 nullified, and offered supreme power to President Comonfort, who was to convoke a new constitutional convention to produce a new document more in accord with Mexican interests.
+On December 17, 1857, General Zuloaga proclaimed the Plan of Tacubaya, declared the Constitution of 1857 nullified, and offered supreme power to President Comonfort, who was to convoke a new constitutional convention to produce a new document more in accord with Mexican interests.
 In response, congress deposed President Comonfort, but Zuloaga's troops entered the capital on the 18th and dissolved congress.
-The following day, Comonfort accepted the Plan of Tacubaya, and released a manifesto making the case that more moderate reforms were needed under the current circumstances.
+The following day, Comonfort accepted the Plan of Tacubaya and released a manifesto that made the case that more moderate reforms were needed under the current circumstances.

-The Plan of Tacubaya did not lead to a national reconciliation, and as Comonfort realized this he began to back away from Zuloaga and the conservatives.
-He resigned from the presidency and even began to lead skirmishes against the Zuloaga government, but after he was abandoned by most of his loyal troops, Comonfort left the capital on 11 January 1858, with the constitutional presidency having passed to the president of the Supreme Court, Benito Juárez.
-The Conservative government in the capital summoned a council of representatives that elected Zuloaga as president, and the states of Mexico proclaimed their loyalties to either the conservative Zuloaga or liberal Juárez governments.
+The Plan of Tacubaya did not lead to a national reconciliation, as Comonfort realized, and he began to back away from Zuloaga and the conservatives.
+He resigned from the presidency and even began to lead skirmishes against the Zuloaga government, but after he had been abandoned by most of his loyal troops, he left the capital on 11 January 1858, with the constitutional presidency having passed to the president of the Supreme Court, Benito Juárez.
+The conservative government in the capital summoned a council of representatives that elected Zuloaga as president, and the states of Mexico proclaimed their loyalties to either the conservative Zuloaga or the liberal Juárez governments.
 The Reform War had now begun.